saranyalakshmi641/Smart-AI-Resume-Screening-and-Career-Recommendation-Platform/README.md

 │   └── ats_score.py
 │
 ├── data/
-├── README.md
+│
-└── .env
+└── README.md
 ⚙️ How It Works
 1️⃣ Resume Upload

-Users upload their resume in PDF format.
+Users upload their resume in PDF format through the Streamlit interface.

 2️⃣ Resume Parsing

-The system extracts resume text and identifies technical skills automatically.
+The system extracts resume text and identifies technical skills automatically using NLP techniques.

 3️⃣ ATS Score Analysis

-An ATS compatibility score is generated based on extracted skills and resume quality.
+An ATS compatibility score is generated based on resume content, extracted skills, and industry relevance.

 4️⃣ Skill Gap Detection